sandeep-car/export-import-ahv/README.md

 TODO:
 * Implement Ryan Rose's excellent suggestion on using multipart POST for uploading files.
 * Should exportcontainer and sftpcontainer be created by the script instead of manually?
 Other commands such as allssh and iptables?
+* It shouldn't be too much of a hassle to make this work on a generic KVM system as well.
+Email me and I can help if required.